overline-mining/open-overline-pool/README.md

 ### Credits

-Originally made by sammy007, modifications for overline by lgray.
+Originally made by sammy007, modifications for overline and kubernetes by lgray.
 Licensed under GPLv3.

 #### Contributors